 Born in 1973, Moss was a part of Chicago's acid house scene during the late '80s and early '90s.
 He helped create soundscapes at the Liquid Love parties at the infamous venue Powerplant, subsequently starting another event series titled Liquid Sex.
 From there, he came in contact with Chicago house pioneers Adonis and Steve Poindexter, who became huge inspirations to his work.
 Moss hosted a house program called Jack-FM on FM radio station WNUR from 1993 to 1996.
 That year, he started Mathematics Recordings with the release of a limited white label 12" by himself and Poindexter.
 He collaborated with Poindexter and Kareem Smith as Chicago Bad Boys, releasing a double 12" on Djax-Up-Beats in 1997.
 Along with Melvin Oliphant and Daryl Cura, he formed the Dirty Criminals and contributed to their first two releases on International Deejay Gigolo Records.

 In 2015, Hieroglyphic Being collaborated with the Sun Ra Arkestra's Marshall Allen, drummer Greg Fox, vocalist Shelley Hirsch, and several other musicians under the name J.I.T.U.
 Ahn-Sahm-Buhl, producing the album We Are Not the First.
 Issued by Rvng Intl., the album received much acclaim from the underground music press.
 Also that year, Soul Jazz Records reissued The Acid Documents, which was previously a limited CD-R release from 2013.
-In 2016, Soul Jazz released KMT, the debut full-length by Africans with Mainframes, Moss' long-running project with Noleian Reusse. ~ Paul Simpson
+In 2016, Soul Jazz released KMT, the debut full-length by Africans with Mainframes, Moss' long-running project with Noleian Reusse.
+Hieroglyphic Being then released the full-length The Disco's of Imhotep on Technicolour, a Ninja Tune imprint that had previously issued his EP The Fourth Dimensions of a Nubian Mystic in 2014. ~ Paul Simpson